 Since your projector is competing with the sun’s brightness, the amount of sun that your projector is in makes a difference.
-You’ll need a larger number of lumens for a projector that has sun at all times of day, less for a part-shade projector, and even less for full shade projectors.
+You’ll need a larger number of lumens for a projector that is in the sun at all times of day, less for a part-shade projector, and even less for full-shade projectors.

 If you don’t have any built-in shaded areas, it may make sense to build a structure with limited cover like a gazebo, or use a simple square awning like the ones you see people tailgating under at football games.